 Here are 3 reasons why limiting children’s screen time is a challenge for most parents today.

 As the saying goes, “Monkey sees, monkey do.”
 Kids learn by watching their parents and elders at home.
-Not just kids, adults of today are also addicted to their Smartphone.
+Not just kids, adults of today are also addicted to their smartphones.
 However, this addiction harms kids more.

 We’re living in a digital age.
 We can’t avoid technology altogether.
 The Internet has revolutionized the way we live.
 Parents are increasingly working on digital devices and so is the next generation.